-Any member of staff who is charged with any crime must notify their headteacher (headteachers should notify a member of 'Group') immediately.
-The chief executive will consider whether that charge should lead to further internal disciplinary action.
+Any member of staff who is charged with any crime must notify the Headteacher immediately.
+The Headteacher will discuss the issue with the chair of governors.
 If the offence is of a sufficiently serious nature, it may lead to immediate dismissal.